michaelkalish2008/ds-guide/src/database/README.md

 brew install --cask db-browser-for-sqlite

 # Open the main database
-open -a "DB Browser for SQLite" cheese_manufacturing.db
+open -a "DB Browser for SQLite" db/cheese_manufacturing.db

 # Or open the test database for quick exploration
-open -a "DB Browser for SQLite" test.db
+open -a "DB Browser for SQLite" db/test.db
 ```

 ### **Option 2: Use Python/SQLite**